 “One of the first things to go wrong when you’re having a psychological or physical problem is your sleep.
-Insomnia is a marker for poor health,” says Terese Hammond, Keck Medicine of USC pulmonary critical care physician and director of the USC Sleep Disorders Center.
+Insomnia is a marker for poor health,” says Terese Hammond, assistant professor of clinical medicine at the Keck School of Medicine of USC and Keck Medicine of USC pulmonary critical care physician and director of the USC Sleep Disorders Center.

 3. Mandate a guys’ night out.

-America’s highest suicide deaths are workingmen age 25 to 54 – and yet this is the group least likely to reach out for help.
+America’s highest rate of suicide is among working men age 25 to 54 – and yet this is the group least likely to reach out for help.
 The best way to combat mental health disorders is to have long-term relationships (this includes friendships) that are fun, interesting and meaningful.
 Hanging with the guys can work wonders for stress and mental health.

 4. Learn how to perform a testis cancer self-exam.